-Article 17 Guardianship (for a minor)
+Article 17 Guardianship in New York (for a minor)

-Elder Law Guardianship Financial Decisions
+Elder Law New York Guardianship for Financial Decisions

 A New York guardian can make a broad range of financial decisions on behalf of an incapacitated person.
-The guardian is usually a family member or close friend, who can be given the power to:
+The guardian is usually a family member or close friend who can be given the power to:

-- collect and invest the person’s assets
+- Collect and invest the person’s assets

-- expend assets and income on any of the person’s needs
+- Expend assets and income on any of the person’s needs

-- sell the person’s residence
+- Sell the person’s residence

-- protect the person’s assets in such a way as to maximize government benefits (such as SSI and Medicaid)
+- Protect the person’s assets in such a way as to maximize government benefits (such as SSI and Medicaid)

 New York Special Needs Trusts

-Elder Law Guardianship Personal Decisions
+Elder Law Guardianship in New York for Personal Decisions

-A New York guardian can also make important personal decisions for the incapacitated person regarding routine and major medical and dental treatment; living arrangements; educational and training opportunities, and the application for government benefits including SSI and Medicaid.
+A New York guardian can also make important personal decisions for the incapacitated person regarding routine and major medical and dental treatment; living arrangements; educational and training opportunities; and the application for government benefits, including SSI and Medicaid.

-How to Become a Guardian in New York
+How to Become a Guardian

 - Protection of assets from loss or waste